jhads/QA-Technical-Challenge/README.md

 3. Install the latest version of Cypress
 4. Write your manual test-cases in the [test-cases.feature](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-cases.feature) file
 5. Include your test approach, bugs and potential improvements in the [test-review.md](https://github.com/jhads/QA-Technical-Challenge/blob/master/test-review.md) file
-6. Update the README.md on how to run your project
+6. Update the [README.md](https://github.com/jhads/QA-Technical-Challenge/blob/master/README.md) on how to run your project
-7. Make repository public and share the link with HENI's HR team
+7. Make your repository public and share the link with HENI's HR team

 ### Bonus Points 💰
 1. Include one API test